paaalms/dabadas-patch/README.md

 # How to fix animated chams?
 1. Download dabadas-patch repository
-2. Then open folder: steam\commonapps\Counter Strike - Global Offensive
+2. Then open folder: steam\commonapps\Counter Strike - Global Offensive\csgo\
 and copy all files from PATCH folder
 3. Inject addon and try enable animated chams
 4. ENJOY!